fbpx

 hemato-oncology

 The eyes begin to develop in utero, when cells called retinoblasts rapidly multiply to create new cells for the retina.
 After this early stage of the eye’s development, retinoblasts cease to reproduce and instead grow into mature retinal cells.
 When this process goes wrong and the retinoblasts grow out of control, the result is retinoblastoma.
+Usually, the course of events that leads to retinoblastoma starts with a mutation in the RB1 gene, which is the gene that prevents cells from growing uncontrollably.

-Very few known risk factors exist for retinoblastoma, but some possible factors include:
+There are very few known risk factors exist for retinoblastoma, but some possible factors include:

-• Age: Most diagnoses occur before the child is three years old, and rarely after age six
+• Age: Most diagnoses occur before the child is three years old, and rarely after age six.

-• Heredity: Having a parent who had congenital retinoblastoma; however, retinoblastoma may also occur in a child without any family history of the cancer
+• Heredity: Having a parent who had congenital retinoblastoma; however, retinoblastoma may also occur in a child without any family history of the cancer.

-• Parental lifestyle: Exposure to chemicals in diesel or gasoline exhaust during pregnancy; the mother not eating enough fruits and vegetables during pregnancy; exposure of fathers to radiation; older age of the father
+• Parental lifestyle: Exposure to chemicals in diesel or gasoline exhaust during pregnancy; the mother not eating enough fruits and vegetables during pregnancy; exposure of fathers to radiation; older age of the father.

 In general, the symptoms of retinoblastoma in children present before age two, and they are noticed most frequently by a parent or doctor.
-The most common signs include:

-• Leukocoria: Also called “white pupillary reflex,” this is the most typical symptom of retinoblastoma; it refers to when the eye’s pupil looks white when light shines into it (instead of red because of blood vessels at the back of the eye)
+• Leukocoria: Also called “white pupillary reflex,” is the most typical symptom of retinoblastoma; it refers to when the eye’s pupil looks white when light shines into it (instead of red because of blood vessels at the back of the eye)

 • Nystagmus: Involuntary eye movements

-• Different color in each iris
+• Different colors in each iris

 • Eye pain